siddhartha-gadgil/DeptWeb/sshinfo.md

 1. Login to the IISc network using the Anyconnect VPN client (as described above).

 2. Choose the "SFTP" protocol.
 The "host name" is 10.134.1.11 (the IP address of the mathematics server).
 The port number is 22.
-Click login.
+Click on the login button.

-3. Enter your username (for instance, if your iisc email is einstein@iisc.ac.in, then  your username is einstein) and your password.
+3. Enter your username (for instance, if your IISc email is einstein@iisc.ac.in, then  your username is einstein) and your password.
 Now you can start transferring files.

 #### The IISc network IP addresses :